hibbitts-design/docsify-this/README.md

 ##### header-image-full-width

-Suggested size of 1200px to 2000px width and 400px to 600px height, and display of Table of Contents is not available.
+Suggested size of 1200px to 2000px width and 400px to 600px height, and display of Table of Contents or 'Edit this Page' links at top of page are not available.

 ```markdown
 ![Photo of Mountain](images/mountain.jpg ":class=header-image")